 Applicants must have completed, prior to admission, the following foundational coursework:

-Your application will be processed and assessed by the Faculty Committee on Admissions only after the receipt of the following:
+Your application will be processed and assessed by the Faculty Committee on Admissions only after the receipt of:

 The PhD program utilizes a rolling admissions policy, so applications will be considered throughout the year as they are received.
 Students will be accepted into the program until the desired class size is achieved, therefore it is recommended for candidates to submit applications early.
 Classes begin in the fall term (early August).